nirajp82/DockerAndKubernetes/04_DockerImage/04_01_Introduction.md

 - **Environment variables**
 - **Configurations** and commands to start the application

 Docker images are **immutable** and built in layers, allowing efficient storage, caching, and reuse.
+- A Docker image is like a snapshot of an application or environment.
+It contains everything needed to run a specific program, including the application code, runtime, libraries, and settings.
+  When you create or pull an image, you are working with a "packaged" version of your app that you can run in a container.

 ---